 Although the concept of RBC still remains nascent in Ukraine, nearly all companies surveyed have either fully or partially introduced RBC-related policies.
 These generally include policies regarding environmental protection, labour rights, and anti-corruption, and, in a few cases, more unified RBC-related strategies.
 Development and adoption of written policies and procedures are more common among larger companies with operations on a national scale, compared to their smaller counterparts.
 Their adoption has allowed companies to work towards complying with relevant legal and regulatory requirements (such as environmental and labour laws), while taking steps to meet international standards and practices.
-Along with ISO standards on environmental and quality management, health and safety, and social responsibility, energy companies have also started working towards UN Sustainable Development Goals (Table 3).
+Along with ISO standards on environmental and quality management, health and safety, and social responsibility, energy companies have also started working towards meeting UN Sustainable Development Goals (see Table 3).

 Despite their awareness of the OECD RBC instruments, most companies do not currently take OECD MNE Guidelines and Due Diligence Guidance into consideration in developing their RBC-related policies.
 Some entities (particularly SOEs, including Naftogaz and Ukrenergo) have outlined their commitment to the OECD SOE Guidelines, which references RBC standards.
 Along with OECD instruments, a number of companies also refer to other international benchmarks, including the UN Global Compact and the Guiding Principles.
-The companies have also held trainings and awareness raising among their staff regarding RBC practices, while introducing a system of incentives.
-For example, according to GTSO, the company has integrated ESG-related incentives within its remuneration for senior management (mainly for individuals involved in assessing environmental and governance risks) (GTSO, 2020[29]).
+The companies have also held trainings and awareness raising among their staff regarding RBC practices, while conducting staff assessments based on their use of resources and compliance with social responsibility in the framework of personnel management (GTSOU, 2020[29]).